Virginia sports betting is now live, and sports fans can bet on a variety of apps from some of the top names in the industry.

-Online sports betting officially launched in late January 2021 with the debut of FanDuel.
+Online sports betting officially launched last year with the debut of FanDuel.
 Shortly thereafter, three other operators launched including BetRivers, BetMGM, and DraftKings.
-William Hill then went live in February followed by WynnBet in March 2021.
+William Hill (since rebranded as Caesars Sportsbook Virginia) then went live in February, followed by WynnBet in March 2021.
 Unibet became the seventh app to go live in Virginia in late April 2021.

-There are seven sportsbook apps currently live and available for Virginia players.
-They are:
+There are eleven sportsbook apps currently live and available for Virginia players, with three more coming soon.
+Here is the full list:

 Fortunately for Virginia bettors, some of the best sportsbook apps in the industry are among those available for download in the state.
 Below, we'll go through the lineup of the best apps currently live in the state and present a general overview of what each one has to offer.

 BetRivers, owned by Rush Street Interactive, launched in Virginia in late January 2021.
-It also plans to host in-person sports betting at the brick-and-mortar casino to be built in Portsmouth, Virginia.
+It also plans to host in-person sports betting at a brick-and-mortar casino currently under construction in Portsmouth, Virginia.

-FanDuel is another big sportsbook operator in the United States, and it has one of the most user-friendly apps in the industry.
-Alongside special wagers and a very generous opening bonus potentially worth up to $1000, FanDuel offers deep markets for most major sports (although college sports betting will not be allowed in Virginia per recent legislation).
+FanDuel has one of the most user-friendly apps in the industry.
+Alongside special wagers and a very generous opening bonus potentially worth up to $1,000, FanDuel offers deep markets for most major sports (although betting on Virginia-based college teams is not allowed.)

 Like DraftKings, FanDuel also offers daily fantasy sports.
 Both of these operators are titans in the state, especially for users who enjoy DFS as well as sports betting.